 6 Supposedly, each pressing was limited to fifty (50) copies, but that is unconfirmed.

 7 Some or all of the white vinyl pressings have the correct B-side label for MOODY BLUE and the incorrect A-side label for LSP-1254(e) ELVIS PRESLEY.

-8 Regarding factory-sealed copies of AFL1-2428 with or without the the stickers: the prices collectors pay are all ver the place!
+8 Regarding factory-sealed copies of AFL1-2428 with or without the stickers: the prices collectors pay are all over the place!
 In 2016, one sealed copy sold for $300, which is way too high!
 Since then, many sealed copies have sold in the $20-30 range.
 I found one well-known huckster offering two sealed copies: one is listed as “AFL-1-2428, blue vinyl.
 SS” and is $100; the other is listed as “Moody Blue (the blue album) Mint unopened AFL-1-2428” and priced at a whopping $2,000!